 If you are seeking adventure, off the beaten path fun, and delicious food then Belize is just the place for you and your next vacation.

-Belize is a relatively tiny country but what it lacks in size it is overcompensated in beauty, rainforests, national parks, and its sparkling clear Caribbean waters lure visitors from all over the world.
+Belize is nestled next to Mexico and Guatemala and is a relatively tiny country but what it lacks in size it is overcompensated in beauty, rainforests, national parks, and its sparkling clear Caribbean waters lure visitors from all over the world.

-English is the official language, making it a top destination for tourists to escape to for either a short weekend trip, couples getaway or even a Belize honeymoon so check out my guide to the many beautiful Belize Luxury Resorts.
+English is the official language, making it a top destination for tourists to escape to for either a short weekend trip, couples getaway, or even to celebrate your honeymoon.

-With stunning beaches, some of the Caribbean’s best snorkeling (Belize is home to the world’s second-largest reef), and easy direct flights from the U.S., it’s no wonder that Belize’s beauty is no longer a best-kept secret.
+With stunning beaches, some of the Caribbean’s best snorkeling (Belize is home to the world’s second-largest reef), and easy direct flights from the U.S., Belize’s is now a top bucket list destination.

 1. Ka’ana Belize

 Ka’ana Belize offers everything you will be looking for in a luxury resort.
 Ka’ana is located in Western Belize where intimacy, luxury, and style are intertwined with authentic Belizean culture.

 Ka’ana Belize is one of the best hotels in Belize—from the minimalist-modern villas with their private plunge pools to its lush garden walkways and two-acre organic garden, which provides ingredients for the restaurant’s seasonal menu.

 In the main hacienda, five sunny suites (some come with hammocks) are perfect for catching some much-needed R&R after a day of exploring the Mayan archeological sites just a short distance away.

 The resort is so private we rarely came into contact with other guests during our stay.
 It was like we had the entire resort to ourselves and the staff made sure our every need was met